 All of the companies make business by packaging open source tools to commercialized product.
 But be cautious.
 For example Databricks loudly promotes their open source frameworks and libraries on their ML platform.
 Open source is not a guarantee of universal compatibility, but simply a promise of free availability.

-It feels that AWS, Microsoft and Google just try to fullfill the minimum requirements with the ML platforms to keep the customers using their cloud environment.
+It feels that AWS, Microsoft and Google just try to fullfil the minimum requirements with the ML platforms to keep the customers using their cloud environment.
 For them, it might be enough to have a tie in the game.